Sandroyd Prep School, Wiltshire

 Choose from orchestra, choir, string band, swing band, rock band, brass band, plus one-to-one music lessons with peripatetic teachers (many of which will take place in the theatre itself).
 On the drama front there are LAMDA exams on offer all the way up to Grade 5, plus school plays, the Year 6 musical and the opportunity to take part in the S Factor talent show.

-In keeping with most of the prep schools I review these days it’s weekly and flexi boarding provision at Sandroyd although plenty of children board full time and all pupils in Years 7 and 8 board.
+In keeping with most of the prep schools I review these days it’s weekly and flexi boarding provision at Sandroyd although plenty of children board full time (the majority of children board at least a few nights a week) and all pupils in Years 7 and 8 board.
 The boys’ Common Room used to be the aforementioned Pitt-Rivers’ bedroom and table footballs, pool tables and table tennis abound.
 In fact, boarding is so popular here than most children lower down the school board at some point.
-Evening activities include free swimming or full use of the gym or art block, while weekends (an impressive 50% of kids stay for the weekends) are packed with camping, horse riding, Sunday lunches with the staff or chilling with the sheep that wander freely in the grounds.
+Evening activities include free swimming or full use of the gym or art block, while weekends (an impressive 50% of boarders, 70 kids, stay for the weekends, with some even more busy than that) are packed with camping, horse riding, Sunday lunches with the staff or chilling with the sheep that wander freely in the grounds.
 There is no need for expensive flashy trips to Laser Quest or paint balling – indeed, they rarely offer that here – this is good, old-fashioned childhood fun.

 Its idyllic environment in acres of parkland, the importance placed on pastoral care and its small size make it stand out but more than that, Sandroyd is unique when it comes to being a proper (read ‘old-fashioned’ but in a good way) prep school.
 The school is ambitious academically but not at the expense of the pupils’ childhoods, which they believe should be relished, enjoyed and remembered fondly.
 Sandroyd is a true mixture of old and new – while the facilities are brand-spankingly exciting and the education modern, forward-thinking and iPad-using, parents are buying into a traditional school where children can experience a real childhood, outdoorsy and where they can get their hands and knees thoroughly dirty.
 Or ride their ponies beautifully.
 Or both!